 Heavy infestations of ash whitefly will cause environmental stress to trees and lead to defoliation, tip wilting.
 The growth of sooty mould as seen below is a secondary fungal response to Honey Dew secretions.

-Tree injection using newer third generation neonicotinyls insecticides are most effective.
-Insecticidal resistance is now occurring in old first generation neonicotinyls such as imidacloprid, also known as Confidor® or its tree injectable equivalent SilvaShield®.
+Tree injection using Ema-Ject® is most effective.
+Insecticidal resistance is now occurring in old first generation neonicotinyls such as imidacloprid, or its tree injectable equivalent.

-Our treatments offer two or more years of protection with insect drop within thirty six hours post treatment Canopy spraying is another option but is less cost effective than tree injection, spraying near Schools, Public Housing or Nursing Homes require Prior Notification to residents etc.
+Our treatments offer two or more years of protection with insect drop within thirty six hours post treatment.

 Treatment in Progress